 Practice your throwing movement just like a tennis player might swing the racket around in a controlled manner to warm his shoulders up before he starts to match and has to really start smacking the ball around.

-When you start an hour practice session unless somebody’s got a stopwatch on you nobody Pastor just start firing that yo-yo all over the place.
-Warm up a little bit just like you wanted at the beginning of a gym class for a basketball game do a little stretching.
-Leave your arms around the circles.
+When you start an hour practice session, Warm up a little bit just like you would at the beginning of a gym class or a basketball game.
+Do a little stretching.
+Wave your arms around the circles.

 Remember the bottom line.
 Unless you have some kind of medical situation going on getting sore after you do something it’s just nature‘s way of telling you to review what you’re doing and how you’re doing.